databrickslabs/mosaic/docs/source/api/spatial-indexing.rst

    </div>

-grid_geometrykdisc
+grid_geometrykloop
 ******************

-.. function:: grid_geometrykdisc(geometry, resolution, k)
+.. function:: grid_geometrykloop(geometry, resolution, k)

-    Returns the k-disc/hex-ring of a given geometry.
+    Returns the k-loop (hollow ring) of a given geometry.

     :param geometry: Geometry to be used
     :type geometry: Column
-    :param resolution: Resolution of the index used to calculate the k-disc/hex-ring
+    :param resolution: Resolution of the index used to calculate the k loop
     :type resolution: Column: Integer
-    :param k: K-disc/hex-ring size
+    :param k: K-Loop size
     :type k: Column: Integer
     :rtype: Column: ArrayType(Long)